robinschuere/react-startup/README.md

 ## Step 4: Create a custom webpack config

-Custom you say?
 Since we will be using React and by extension the `.jsx` files, we need to do some transformation of the files before the code will actually run.

 ```
 touch webpack.config.js